Tuomari-ua/jekyll_canyon_theme/_docs/gamemaster_rules/magic_items/ring_of_shooting_stars.md

+---
+category: items
+layout: page
 name: Ring of Shooting Stars
 type: ring

-# Ring of Shooting Stars
+title: Ring of Shooting Stars
+---
 _Ring, very rare (requires attunement outdoors at night)_

 While wearing this ring in dim light or darkness, you can cast **_dancing lights_** and **_light_** from the ring at will.
 Casting either spell from the ring requires an action.